 Chapter Thirteen: The Fitba’ King – Alexander Stevenson

-The beautiful game has never really struck me as that beautiful!
 I was a hopeless footballer and cannot recall my father ever once playing with me.
-Poor Andrew had no chance, his father skills confined to drabble rather than dribble and his keepy-uppy a woesome three!
+Poor Andrew had no chance, his father’s skills confined to drabble rather than dribble and his keepy-uppy a woesome three!
 All that said, the national game does stoke my fire of excitement, like in 1998 when, in the opening match of the World Cup, Scotland played Brazil and at one stage were drawing one-all before losing two:one – now that was exciting!
 I can even remember going to Hampden to the Rous cup between Scotland and England – which Scotland lost, but it was funny to hear the Scottish crowd shout ‘Jimmy Hill’s a wanker!’